-The earrings I make are created from a three stage process of designing with porcelain and gold.
+The earrings I make are created from a three stage process of designing with porcelain and gold and silver.

 Each design in my small collection has a unique story behind it.
 Throughout my career, I have had the opportunity to travel to some of the world’s most fascinating places, most recently the Middle East, Kenya and Southern Italy.
 All are filled with inspiring natural elements as well as distinct cultures and traditions.
 Exposure to this variety of life has given me an appreciation for diversity in design and the beauty of imperfection.

 I also trace my inspiration back to my Japanese heritage.
 Japan's unique aesthetic, with natural forms and subtle, understated beauty has been the foundation of my designs.
 Growing up in Devon, surrounded by nature, encouraged me to retain an element of wildness and spontaneity in the shapes I create, meaning no two designs are ever exactly the same.